dphang/resume/README.md

 ### Overleaf

-1. Create a new project in Overleaf
+1. Create a new project in Overleaf.
 2. Copy `resume.tex` into your project.
 3. Edit `resume.tex` with your information.
 4. Click `Recompile` and download your generated PDF.